Updated on September 29, 2021

 Yay, it’s s simple, you think?

 There are many things that you need to consider before getting this quantitative metric of churn percentage.
-This quantitative metric adds more context to the churn rate and most of the time, it changes the entire equation if one of them is not accounted for.
+This key metric adds more context to the churn rate and most of the time, it changes the entire equation if one of them is not accounted for.

 Let’s imagine a classic gold-tier shopper for a fashion retailer.
 Nicky, a loyal customer who visits once every 60-90 days, shops more than 2-3 departments or categories each time, maintains a high average shopping basket.
 Nicky, however, has not been to the store for more than 2 months now.
 Should we be worried that she has churned?
 Is she on vacation, has she switched to competitors?

 Every retailer searches for the pieces to this puzzle.
 Because visit frequency changes for a variety of reasons, how should retailers define churn and detect churn propensity to react to it before it’s too late?
-In Nicky’s case, when should she be targeted with personalized offers to get her back to the store?
+In Nicky’s case, when should she be targeted with real-time personalized marketing offers to get her back to the store?

 These challenges require a robust definition of churn or churn propensity that accounts for each customer’s shopping pattern, a set of parameters rigorous enough to alert for churn propensity, and early enough to take remedial action.